 “All religions and spiritual traditions,” William James famously wrote, “begin with the cry ‘Help!’”
 Like so many, I began my spiritual quest in earnest when I began to heal consciously from an instance of violence in my early childhood and the pain and confusion around it.
 Why, I wanted—I needed—to know, did bad things happen, not only on the personal level, but all around us in the world?
 The world is full of injustice and destruction: how are we to understand our present moment and transform it?
 I needed a larger frame.

 I had read the Buddhist monk Thich Nhat Hanh’s work before, and I knew to go back to his writing and teachings.
-When Thay teaches that the present moment is a wonderful moment, he is not speaking from a position of naïve privilege.
+When Thay (the name his followers call him) teaches that the present moment is a wonderful moment, he is not speaking from a position of naïve privilege.

 Thay lived through the Vietnam War and saw immense pain, violence, suffering, and tragedy firsthand.
 He broke with the established Buddhist leaders and urged greater engagement; together with other young activists, Thay went into the countryside, where the fighting was worst, and provided support—rebuilding towns, schools, villages.
 He risked his own life many times, and many of his close friends and colleagues were killed.